ArtisLu/lat-map/README.md

 The app converts each distance into a normalized proximity score, applies user-defined weights, and visualizes the result on an interactive map and ranking table.

-## Why this is a strong Appsilon-style portfolio piece

-This project is intentionally shaped around several skills Appsilon highlights for R/Shiny developers:

-- Building attractive, interactive Shiny apps
-- Organizing code into reusable helpers instead of one giant `app.R`
-- Writing testable business logic
-- Using Git-friendly project structure
-- Preparing a prototype that can later grow into a more production-ready app

-Appsilon's article also points junior candidates toward `Advanced R`, `Mastering Shiny`, `Engineering Production-Grade Shiny Apps`, and practice with `shiny.semantic` / `shiny.fluent`.

 ## Project structure

 - [app.R](C:/Users/MF/Documents/New%20project/app.R)